unjs/nitro/README.md

 ## Storage

-Nitro provides a built-in storage layer using [unjs/unstorage](https://github.com/unjs/unstorage) that can abstract filesystem access.
+nitro provides a built-in storage layer using [unjs/unstorage](https://github.com/unjs/unstorage) that can abstract filesystem access.

 ```js
 import { storage } from '#nitro'